 It is standard practice, however, to not give compensation for a condition that is properly fixed with treatment.
 For example, if a veteran broke his leg but was able to fully heal with no lasting symptoms, then he would not get any disability compensation since he does not have a disability that limits his ability to work.

 VA officials are arguing that the laws currently in place in the VASRD for sleep apnea are unfair since they give veterans a staggering 50% rating for sleep apnea that requires the use of a CPAP.

-The use of the CPAP completely resolves the symptoms caused by sleep apnea.
+The argument continues: The proper use of the CPAP should completely resolve the symptoms caused by sleep apnea in most cases.
 If there are no symptoms, then there is no disability that limits the ability to work.
 Why then should a veteran that uses a CPAP for his sleep apnea receive $822 every month while a veteran with an amputated foot (a 40% disability) only receives $577 each month?

 The goal of these recommendations is to adjust the laws to properly reflect just how much sleep apnea actually limits a person’s ability to work.

 With just the current evidence, it does seem fairly likely that the VA will choose to decrease the ratings for sleep apnea.
 Following the recommendations above, however, may lead to new data and evidence that is not now being considered.